Looking for an awesome place for your kiddo to go after school?

 Masks are required for staff & students when not on camera.

 Stay home if you are sick or experiencing symptoms.

-Tools will be sanitized between uses.
+Equipment and surfaces will be sanitized between uses.

 NOTE: COVID Precautions subject to change per the CDC